Dr. Cyren Wong Zhi Hoong

 As a dissertation that inherently explores the intersections between human ecology and the ecology of plants and animals inhabiting these spaces, Dr. Wong believes that his research strongly advocates for greater (and more meaningful) discourse between the Social and Biological Sciences.

 He advances the opinion that such discourses are long overdue, particularly in application of biodiversity conservation and the protection of ancestral and tribal lands of forest-dwelling indigenous peoples.
-This invitation for inter-disciplinary collaboration and discourse is reflected in some of the projects and grants his is involved in with the School of Science (where he also conducts several guest lectures), as well as in his capacity as the Malaysian Country Coordinator for the Global Immersions Guarantee Program (GIG).
+This invitation for inter-disciplinary collaboration and discourse is reflected in some of the projects and grants he is involved in with the School of Science (where he also conducts several guest lectures), as well as in his capacity as the Malaysian Country Coordinator for the Global Immersions Guarantee Program (GIG) and the Head of the Malaysia Immersion Hub

 Presently, he is also one of the two members of academic staff spearheading Monash University Malaysia's on-campus urban biodiversity projects, namely: the butterfly and pollinator garden, and the Library and Learning Commons' educational exhibition.